 Kawasaki disease causes the blood vessels to become inflamed and swollen, which can lead to complications in the blood vessels that supply blood to the heart (coronary arteries).

-If the condition goes untreated, complications can be fatal in about 2 to 3% of cases.
+Without treatment, around 1 in 4 children with Kawasaki disease get heart complications.
+This can be fatal in about 2 to 3% of cases.